-2018 2017
+2019 2018

 US\$'000 US\$'000

 Employee benefits:

-Salaries and wages 5,227 4,836
+Salaries and wages 3,965 5,227

-Share-based payments 4,296 2,018
+Share-based payments 1,295 4,296

-Employee entitlements 392 394
+Employee entitlements 228 392

-Defined contribution superannuation expense 307 304
+Defined contribution superannuation expense 246 307

-Total employee benefits expense 10,222 7,552
+Total employee benefits expense 5,734 10,222

-Legal and consulting:
+Legal and consulting expenses:

-Legal expenses 318 1,366
+Legal expenses 127 318

-Consulting expenses 1,655 2,352
+Consulting expenses 1,131 1,655

-Total legal and consulting expenses 1,973 3,718
+Total legal and consulting expenses 1,258 1,973

 Other expenses:

-Write-off of certain mining assets and pre-commercial production operating costs (1) 7,433 -
+Write-off of certain mining assets and pre-commercial production operating costs (1) 7,433

-Share based payments - non-controlling interest (2) 7,201 -
+Share based payments - non-controlling interest (2) - 7,201

+Other 1,652 3,994

+Total other expenses 1,652 18,628

+Total administrative expenses 8,644 30,823

-(1) Represents the Write-off of certain mining assets and a proportion of associated pre-commercial production operating costs due to major equipment failures (fine dryer damage and primary classifier screen fire) during the year.
+(1) Represents the write-off of certain mining assets and a proportion of associated pre-commercial production operating costs due to major equipment failures (fine dryer damage and primary classifier screen fire) during the year ended 31 December 2018.

-(2) During the year ended 31 December 2018, Twigg Exploration and Mining Limitada (Twigg) entered into a Mining Agreement with the Ministry of Mineral Resources and Energy of the Republic of Mozambique creating a contractual obligation to provide a 5% non-controlling non-diluting interest in Twigg to a Mozambique Government entity.
-As at 31 December 2018, the issuance of shares to the Mozambique Government entity has not occurred however an expense has been recognised in the current year with a corresponding increase in the share-based payment reserve to reflect the contractual obligation to provide an interest in Twigg to a Mozambique Government entity (refer Note 15(d) for further details).
+(2) During the year ended 31 December 2018, Twigg Exploration and Mining Limitada ("Twigg") entered into a Mining Agreement with the Ministry of Mineral Resources and Energy of the Republic of Mozambique, creating a contractual obligation to provide a 5% non-controlling non-diluting interest in Twigg to a Mozambique Government entity.
+As at 31 December 2019, the issuance of shares to the Mozambique Government entity had not occurred.
+An expense and a corresponding increase in the share-based payment reserve has been recognised in the year ended 31 December 2018 to reflect the contractual obligation to provide an interest in Twigg to the Mozambique Government entity (refer note 16(d) for further details).

-NOTE 6.
+NOTE 7.
 INCOME TAX EXPENSE